CtrlK

 Progressive Disclosure

-The content is well-structured with clear headers and sections, but it's a monolithic document (~180 lines) with no references to supporting files.
-The recommended extension stacks, performance tuning details, and enterprise considerations could be split into separate reference files to keep the main skill lean.
+The content is a monolithic document with no references to supporting files.
+While sections are well-organized with headers and tables, the recommended extension stacks, performance details, and enterprise considerations could be split into separate reference files.
+The Resources section links to external docs but doesn't offload any internal content.

 2 / 3